SPUR-TECH/Any-And-All/README.md

 When using Crispy forms some of the data was lost like maximum input amount and increment arrows in input box.
 ## Fix: ~
 Remove Crispy forms and revert back to original view layout.
 If the user wants to edit the review then they can change the rating too.
+## Bug: ~
+New user was unable to register for no known reason as it all worked fine before submission.
+## Fix: ~
+I followed the email section of the Boutique Ado walk through again and set up a new password and this seemed to work.

 ---